Locust Valley station

-Locust Valley is a station along the Oyster Bay Branch of the Long Island Rail Road.
-It is located at Birch Hill Road and Piping Rock Road, south of Forest Avenue, Locust Valley, New York.
+Locust Valley is a station on the Oyster Bay Branch of the Long Island Rail Road.
+It is located at Birch Hill Road and Piping Rock Road, south of Forest Avenue, in Locust Valley, Nassau County, New York.

 History

-Locust Valley station was opened on April 19, 1869 and was the terminus of the line until 1889.
-On August 22 the turntable and engine house was moved from Glen Street and installed here.
-Charles Hallet finished a depot here in November 1872; photographed by Brainerd in 1878.
-New station building erected 1909.
+The Locust Valley station was opened on April 19, 1869, and it served as the terminus of the line until 1889, upon the line's extension to Oyster Bay.
+On August 22, the turntable and engine house were moved from Glen Street and installed here.
+Charles Hallet finished a depot here in November 1872; it was photographed by Brainerd in 1878.

-It was rebuilt in November 1872, remodeled in 1885, and rebuilt again in December 1906, when the second station was moved to a private location.
-The station also contains an old-style wooden shelter on the eastbound tracks, and a former interlocking tower, known to the LIRR as Locust Tower that now serves as a Nassau County Police Department booth for the Second Precinct patrolmen assigned to the area.
+The station was rebuilt in November 1872, remodeled in 1885, and again rebuilt in December 1906, when the second station was moved to a private location.
+The current station building was erected in 1909.
+The station also contains an old-style wooden shelter on the eastbound tracks, and a former interlocking tower.
+This former tower, known as LOCUST Tower, now serves as a Nassau County Police Department booth for the Second Precinct's patrolmen assigned to the area.